 Oysters are the perfect seaside snack whilst at the beach at Lyme Regis.
-Enjoy them at celeb chef restaurant Hix Oyster and Fish House.
-As well as these shelled beauties, the area is also home to a seafood festival hosted by Mark Hix in August which is dedicated to the fantastic produce of the south west coast of England.
+Enjoy them at The Oyster & Fish House, run by renowned chef, Mark Hix.
+As well as these shelled beauties, the area is also home to seafood festival Food Rocks in September, which is dedicated to the fantastic produce of the southwest coast of England.

 Sat on the Northumbrian coast is the tiny fishing village of Craster, famed for its fishy delights.
 One name that has remained constant throughout the 20th and 21st Century is Robson’s Smoke House, producing tasty oak smoked kippers for nearly 100 years.

 Whether you prefer the sweeter white meat or the meatier brown, no crab is more esteemed than the East Anglian delicacy, Cromer Crab.
 Simply dressed, with a squeeze of lemon, it’s a true taste of the Fens.
 For an extra bit of pizazz, head down in August when the Cromer Carnival is on.

 As if straight out of a children’s fairytale, this Cornish dish is made with whole pilchards whose heads look upwards towards the stars.
 Traditionally served on Tom Bawcock’s Eve in the village of Mousehole at places such as The Ship Inn, the pie commemorates brave Tom’s efforts of preventing famine by fishing in a terrible storm.